 BoomerAMG

 BoomerAMG is a parallel implementation of the algebraic multigrid method [RuSt1987].
 It can be used both as a solver or as a preconditioner.
 The user can choose between various different parallel coarsening techniques, interpolation and relaxation schemes.
-While the default settings work fairly well for two-dimensional diffusion problems, for three-dimensional diffusion problems, it is recommended to choose a lower complexity coarsening like HMIS or PMIS (coarsening 10 or 8) and combine it with a distance-two interpolation (interpolation 6 or 7), that is also truncated to 4 or 5 elements per row.
+The default settings for CPUs, HMIS (coarsening 8) combined with a distance-two interpolation (6) truncated to 4 or 5 elements per row, should work fairly well for two- and three-dimensional diffusion problems.
 Additional reduction in complexity and increased scalability can often be achieved using one or two levels of aggressive coarsening.

 Parameter Options